Census Dots

 Asian

-Of the 776 places in North Carolina, Fairfield Harbour is the 267th most populous.
+Fairfield Harbour is ranked the 263rd most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fairfield Harbour was ranked the 267th most populous place in the 2020 Census.

 Fairfield Harbour's White Population